-Assam had highest crime rate against women in 2021, crimes against children rose 16% in India: NCRB
+Assam recorded highest crime rate against women in 2021 for the fifth consecutive year: NCRB data

 For the fifth consecutive year, Assam recorded the highest rate of crimes against women in 2021, according to the National Crime Record Bureau’s “Crime in India” report for last year.

-The rate is calculated as number of crimes recorded in a population of every one lakh.
+The rate is calculated as the number of crimes recorded for every one lakh people.

 According to the data, the rate of crimes against women last year stood at 168.3 in Assam, an increase from 154.3 in 2020.
 Next on the list were Odisha at 137.8, Haryana at 119.7, and Rajasthan at 105.4.